nathangrigg/Latex.bbpackage/readme.md

 This is a collection of tools that I used to write Latex in BBEdit.

+# Installation

+Place the package `Latex.bbpackage` in `~/Library/Application Support/BBEdit/Packages/`.

+Alternatively, you can look into the package on only install the pieces that you want.

 # Tools

 ## Declare Math Operator applescript